 - Short on support: A potential drawback to Skyvia is its delayed customer support.
 Many users complain that it takes days for Skyvia support to respond to their questions about the platform.
 This may be due to the fact that Skyvia provides support from the Czech Republic during Czech business hours.
 Most users said that once support got back to them, they got the help they needed.

-- Security and compliance standards: Skyvia is SOC 2 Type II, EU-US Privacy Shield, and HIPPA compliant.
+- Security and compliance standards: Skyvia is SOC 2 Type II, EU-US Privacy Shield, and HIPAA compliant.

 Special considerations for Skyvia: